codeNitesh/stackoverflow-clone-backend/README.md

 ## Usage

-To utilize the API endpoints provided by this backend application, you can make HTTP requests using tools like Postman or integrate them into your frontend application.
+To utilize the API endpoints provided by this backend application, can make HTTP requests using tools like Postman or integrate them into the frontend application.

-Please ensure that you handle authentication correctly when accessing protected routes.
+Please ensure to handle authentication correctly when accessing protected routes.
 (Passing Auth Token)

 ## Authentication

 This application employs JWT (JSON Web Tokens) for authentication.
-To access protected routes, include the JWT token in the `Authorization` header of your HTTP requests.
+To access protected routes, include the JWT token in the `Authorization` header of HTTP requests.

 ## Contributing